Talamantez/claude-vscode/README.md

 1. Install the extension
 2. Set up your Claude API key (see below)
-3. Select text and use:
+3. Select text, right click, select Claude AI then select:
    * `Ask Claude` for general assistance
    * `Document Code` for automatic documentation